 Investment decisions for the Fund are made independently from those of other client accounts.
 Nevertheless, it is possible that at times identical securities will be acceptable for the Fund and one or more of such client accounts.
 In such event, the position of the Fund and such client account(s) in the same issuer may vary and the length of time that each may choose to hold its investment in the same issuer may likewise vary.
 However, to the extent any of these client accounts seek to acquire the same security as the Fund at the same time, the Fund may not be able to acquire as large a portion of such security as it desires, or it may have to pay a higher price or obtain a lower yield for such security.
 Similarly, the Fund may not be able to obtain as high a price for, or as large an execution of, an order to sell any particular security at the same time.
 If one or more of such client accounts simultaneously purchases or sells the same security that the Fund is purchasing or selling, each day's transactions in such security will be allocated between the Fund and all such client accounts in a manner deemed equitable by the Adviser, taking into account the respective sizes of the accounts and the amount being purchased or sold.
 It is recognized that in some cases this system could have a detrimental effect on the price or value of the security insofar as the Fund is concerned.
 In other cases, however, it is believed that the ability of the Fund to participate in volume transactions may produce better executions for the Fund.
-Notwithstanding the above, the Adviser and the Sub-Adviser may execute buy and sell orders for accounts and take action in performance of its duties with respect to any of its accounts that may differ from actions taken with respect to another account, so long as the Adviser and the Sub-Adviser shall, to the extent practicable, allocate investment opportunities to accounts, including the Fund, over a period of time on a fair and equitable basis and in accordance with applicable law.
+Notwithstanding the above, the Adviser and each Sub-Adviser may execute buy and sell orders for accounts and take action in performance of its duties with respect to any of its accounts that may differ from actions taken with respect to another account, so long as the Adviser and each Sub-Adviser shall, to the extent practicable, allocate investment opportunities to accounts, including the Fund, over a period of time on a fair and equitable basis and in accordance with applicable law.

 The Fund is required to identify any securities of its regular broker-dealers that the Fund has acquired during its most recent fiscal year.
-During the fiscal year ended December 31, 2021, the Predecessor Fund did not acquire any such securities.

 The Fund is also required to identify any brokerage transactions during its most recent fiscal year that were directed to a broker-dealer because of research services provided, along with the amount of any such transactions and any related commissions paid by the Fund.
-During the fiscal year ended December 31, 2021, the Predecessor Fund had no such transactions.